kovidgoyal/calibre/manual/faq.rst

 This happens because of an Amazon bug.
 They try to download a cover for the book from their servers and when that fails, they replace the existing cover that calibre created with a generic cover.
-For details see `here
+For details see `this forum thread
 <https://www.mobileread.com/forums/showthread.php?t=329945>`_.
 As of version
 4.17, calibre has a workaround, where if you connect the Kindle to calibre after the covers have been destroyed by Amazon, calibre will restore them